ajey091/ajey091.github.io/_posts/2022-02-06-convolutional-neural-networks.md

 ## Components of CNNs
-## Filers
+## Filters
 Filters act as feature detectors.